 Detroit was the last team to appear in consecutive Stanley Cup Finals (2008, 2009) when they rematched against Pittsburgh.
 Unfortunately for Detroit, they failed to defend their title.
 Fortunately for Pittsburgh, they spared themselves the shame of losing in consecutive Cup Finals.

-With the defending Stanley Cup champion Los Angeles Kings failing to qualify for the postseason, there will not be a repeat winner this year.
+With the defending Stanley Cup champion Chicago Blackhawks being ousted last night by the St. Louis Blues in the preliminary round of this year's postseason, there will not be a repeat winner this year.

 * See also NHL Consecutive Stanley Cup Losses.